 For some people, lifestyle changes might suffice when it comes to resolving ED, whereas others might need to consult a doctor for medication.

 The medication prescribed by doctors for ED is supposed to stimulate blood circulation in the penis to help achieve an erection.
-Viagra or its generic version, called Sildenafil, are options many people go for in Canada.
-These medications need a prescription in Canada.
-74% of men report that it works for them.
-Other common medications are avanafil (Stendra) and tadalafil (Cialis).
-You will need an appointment with a healthcare provider and a prescription for any of these medications.
+You will need an appointment with a healthcare provider and a prescription for any of these FDA-approved medications.

 For your overall health as well as for the treatment or prevention of ED in your 20s, you can start by making the following changes in your life:

-Since the underlying causes for erectile dysfunction among young men are often psychological, therapy and counselling will be an effective option for treating ED in case it is linked to psychological factors.
+Since the underlying causes for erectile dysfunction among young men are often psychological, therapy and counselling will be effective options for treating ED in case it is linked to psychological factors.

 Read more: 5 Foods To Promote Penis Health